 Teen Relations Using Safe Tactics

-• Get involved, check with Darcy or Karen for info!
+• Get involved, check with Lucy or Gigi for info!

 • In memory of Evelyn and Barbara’s sister, the committee’s namesake, we have partnered with Martin Health System to provide wellness totes to new diagnosed patients.
 Additionally, mammograms are provided to underinsured women.

-• Mission: To make a difference in the world Community
+• Mission: To Community make a difference in the world Community

 • Human Trafficking Summit held for local organizations.
 Home of Hope established in Negril Jamaica in partnership with Shared Hope.